Power law tails and non Markovian dynamics in open quantum systems: An exact solution from Keldysh field theory: Effect of Interaction

 where $Q(\omega)=[\omega - \Sigma^{R} -\Sigma^{I}_{11}][\omega - \Sigma^{R}-\Sigma^{I}_{22}]-|\Sigma^{I}_{12}-g|^2$.
 Considering the denominator of the equation [\ref{gr_interacting}], we find that the poles of the Greens' function are shifted from $z_0$ in the non-interacting case to $z_\pm$, where $z_\pm$ is obtained from $z_0$ (given in eqn.[\ref{pole_nint}]) by replacing $g$ with $c_{\pm}=a\pm \sqrt{b^2+|\tilde{g}|^2}$.
 Here $a(b) = (\Sigma^{I}_{11} \pm \Sigma^{I}_{22} )/2$, and $\tilde{g} = -g + \Sigma^{I}_{12} $.
 The interaction induced self-energy splits the single pole of the non-interacting case into two.
 Using the fact that $a= (U+V/2)(n_1+n_2) +V/2$, where $n_{1(2)}$ are the densities at site $1(2)$, one can show that $a>0$, and hence $c_+ >g$, for small $\Sigma_{12}$.
 We have checked that $\Sigma^{I}_{12}$ is not large enough to change this argument for a wide range of $U$ and $V$ (see Appendix C for details).
 Comparing $z_+$ and $z_0$, we then see that $z_+$ has a smaller imaginary part compared to $z_0$.
 This leads to an exponential decay slower than the non-interacting case.
 The power law tail survives (in fact it can be shown to survive to all orders in perturbation theory), but the crossover scale is further pushed out because of the slower exponential decay.
 In Fig.~\ref{figure:gk11_interaction}(c), we plot the real part of the Keldysh Greens' function $G^{K}_{1,1}$ of the two site system with the same non-interacting parameters $g = 0.5t_B $, $\epsilon= 0.2t_B$, bath temperature $T= 0.625t_B$, $\mu_{1}= -2.5t_B$, $\mu_{2}= -5.0t_B $ for two cases in a semi log plot : (i) the non-interacting case plotted with orange lines and (ii) the interacting system plotted with blue circles for $U=0.75t_B$ and $V =0.6t_B $.
 We clearly see that crossover to the power law tail is pushed out to larger values of $|t-t'|$ for the interacting case.
 In Appendix C, we have shown how the crossover timescale changes with $U$ and $V$ for a range of interaction strengths.

 The fact that the exponential decay is slowed down in presence of the interaction seems odd, given our expectation of faster decay due to scattering events.
 This is due to fact that the mean field theory misses processes leading to redistribution of energy, which contribute at two loops or higher order.
-This is the same reason a prethermalized regime is found in weakly interacting bosonic/fermionic systems under a quantum quench~\citep{prethermal}.
-Thus, although the mean field theory is non-perturbative in interaction strength, we expect that at larger interaction strengths, these additional process may increase the rate of exponential decay of the Greens' function, thus pulling back the timescale for crossover from ``quasi'' Markovian to non-Markovian dynamics in the system.
+The one loop corrections lead to the dressing of the $1$ particle Greens' function (to form quasi particles) without leading to additional energy relaxations.
+Thus, although the mean field theory is non-perturbative in interaction strength, we expect that at larger interaction strengths, additional process may increase the rate of exponential decay of the Greens' function, thus pulling back the timescale for crossover from ``quasi'' Markovian to non-Markovian dynamics in the system.